10440 108 Avenue, NW

 Holdings consist of the permanently valuable records of the Corporation of the City of Edmonton and surrounding areas acquired by annexation.
 This material includes Council minutes, bylaws, correspondence, administrative records, tax rolls, blueprints, building permits, oral history interviews, photographs and moving images.
 Also included in the Archives are manuscript collections relating to founders of Edmonton and district, records of local businesses, sporting organizations, social clubs, other organizations and individuals.
 The archives is the official repository for the records of the 1978 Commonwealth Games and the 1983 Universiade Games.

-On July 2nd, 2020, we are excited to reopen the Prince of Wales Armouries and the City of Edmonton Archives but things may look different from your previous visits.
 We have put some adjustments in place for the health and safety of our staff and visitors.
 These adjustments are designed to comply with public health orders and guidelines.
 Please call 780.496.5989 at least two days in advance to make an appointment for your visit to the Archives.
 The appointment will have a specific time for you to enter the building to help with physical distancing and allow us time to pull the materials you want to view.
 Plan your visit accordingly.

 8:30 AM-4:30 PM, Monday, Tuesday, Thursday, Friday; 8:30 AM-8:00 PM, Wednesday